Last updated on 12 October 2022

 Maybe your plan didn’t work out, so you want to close or pause your store.
 We show you exactly how to do it safely and know what each setting will do to your data.

-It’s not simple changing the highlight text color in Shopify, some themes just haven’t given you the option. here, we have written a short tutorial showing you how to do it quickly.
+It’s not simple to change the highlight text color in Shopify, some themes just haven’t given you the option. here, we have written a short tutorial showing you how to do it quickly.

 Best Shopify apps